-Todd Philips officially signed on to return as director and writer for the sequel in May of 2021, but hasn’t even turned in a draft script or synopsis, nor provided any details on the new film.
+Todd Philips officially signed on to return as director and writer for Joker 2 in May of 2021, but hadn’t even turned in a draft script or synopsis, nor provided any details on the new film.
 He also has been quiet on any public updates on the film’s progress.
 Reports had surfaced earlier this year that the sequel would begin filming in 2023, but with no official release date and no script in hand, that start date may be too optimistic.
 The official Joker movie Twitter account is still active, but hasn’t offered a single update on the sequel.
 Joaquin Phoenix has not officially signed on for the sequel, despite reports that he was offered as much as $50 million for two possible sequels.

 Joker surprised many upon its release in 2019.
 Its R-rated take on the classic Batman villain was a critical and commercial success, earning 11 Academy Award nominations (including Best Picture) and winning two, including a Best Actor Oscar for Joaquin Phoenix.
 It raked in over a billion dollars at the box office, on a production budget of only $55 million, a fraction of what many comic book movies cost to make these days.
 It became the highest-grossing R-rated film of all time, continuing a trend of success for adult-oriented comic book movies like Marvel’s Deadpool.
 While Warner was quick to greenlight a sequel, there has been little evidence of the movie taking any steps towards production.

 Just because a studio wants a second movie doesn’t always mean the creatives involved have that next story in them.
 This was appearing very much the case for Joker 2 and it wasn’t all that surprising?
 How would one take this next story for Arthur Fleck?
 It wasn’t a typically comic book timeline and the first film could definitely have just worked as a standalone movie.

 WILL JOKER 2 BUILD A FRANCHISE AND UNIVERSE